osquery/osquery/docs/wiki/installation/cli-flags.md

 `--setns=container_process_id`

-When osquery is run in shell-mode, it will check for the setns flag at startup.
-If set, it will try to call setns system call to switch to the specified container namespace.
+When osquery is run in shell-mode, it will check for the `setns` flag at startup.
+If set, it will try to call `setns` system call to switch to the specified container namespace.
 For example, if the container is running with pid 33900, using `--setns=33900` will run the queries inside that container's namespace.
 Run `sudo lsns` to view container namespaces.
-This only works when the following conditions are met : osquery is run with sufficient privileges (e.g. run as root), and the osquery process does not yet have multiple threads running.
+This only works when the following conditions are met: osquery is run with sufficient privileges (e.g., run as root), and the osquery process does not yet have multiple threads running.

 ## Shell-only flags